theshadowx/Qt5.4_NaCl/README.md

   /opt/QtNaCl5.4/
   ```
 ## Getting the image form Docker Hub
-Instead of building yourself the image, it is automatically built each time the dockerfile is modified.
+Instead of building yourself the image, it is automatically built each time the git repository is modified.

 you can get the image by pulling it: